Screen acting: auditioning and self-taping for TV and film

 • Critically and constructively assess performance.

-• Increased confidence in your ability to perform in the audition environment.
+•Work with increased confidence in your ability to perform in the audition environment.

 • Perform rehearsed scenes in an audition environment and self-tape.